 The move to zero emission buses is based on goals from our Board of Directors, the values of the community, and an increasing regulatory push towards cleaner transportation.
-There have been rapid advancements in the technologies, favorable fiscal incentives, new funding programs, and with the alternative vehicle market getting more mature.
+There have been rapid advancements in technologies, favorable fiscal incentives, new funding programs, and increased maturity within the alternative vehicle market.